-House district 18 candidates talk education, jail reform
+House District 18 candidates talk education, jail reform

 “It’s so many people in jail that should not be in there because they’re waiting to get bail to see a judge to get out.
 We need bail reform in our state,” said Jones.

-Election day is Nov.
+Election Day is on Nov.
 8. You can view voter and ballot information here.